5 Factors That Increase Healing Time in Injuries

 The conditions listed above are not the only ones that impact your body’s healing process.
 You may also struggle with mental conditions that impact your mood.
 Research indicates that depression and post-traumatic stress disorder both play a role in your recovery.
 You may have more pain than someone without these conditions, and your symptoms may last longer.

 Let your primary care physician or mental health provider know if you feel depressed, anxious or irritable after an injury.
 Your mental health concerns may stem from the injury, but they can also worsen your symptoms.
-Managing your mental health may help improve your prognosis and speed up recovery time.
+Managing your mental health may help improve your prognosis and speed up sports recovery time.

 2. Preexisting Injuries